 Risk-Based Vulnerability Management (RBVM) - a better way to add context to your vulnerability management program.

-While this sounds frightening, the good news for organizations is that you don’t have to have a massive security budget to secure your perimeter.
-You can create a system to effectively manage your risk with public information rather than attempt to predict what the next zero day will be.
+While this sounds frightening, the good news for organizations is that you don’t have to have a massive security budget to secure your perimeter and help reduce cyber risk.
+You can create a system to effectively manage your risk with public information rather than attempt to predict what the next zero-day will be.
 The challenge then becomes how to sift through and understand the large number of existing vulnerabilities.

 Establish the Context, Then Act